-Master of Education in Educational Leadership options include Traditional (EDAD_MED01), Immersion (EDAD_MED03), and Global (EDAD_MED04)
+Master of Education in Educational Leadership options include Traditional (EDAD MED01), Immersion (EDAD_MED03), and Global (EDAD_MED04)

-Donald Leake, Coordinator, Graduate Programs in Educational Leadership

-The Educational Leadership Program of study at The College of New Jersey provides a comprehensive forum for reflective practice as an instructional leader.
-The program is designed to recognize the key role leadership plays in creating and sustaining schools that help all students achieve high standards.
-The program seeks to shape the educational practices, their conceptual underpinnings, and the leadership professions that serve both public and private schools.
+Donald Leake, Coordinator, Graduate Programs in Educational Leadership practices, their conceptual underpinnings, and the leadership professions that serve both public and private schools.
 The Educational Leadership Program also seeks to develop the knowledge, wisdom, and imagination of its students to enable them to take leadership positions nationally and internationally.
 Graduates of the Educational Leadership Program are employed as principals, assistant principals, directors, and supervisors in public and private school systems.